 The simplest logical argument against astrology is 'twins'.

-Here are some experiments you might want to try: 1.
-Swap your birth chart with another person's, and take both of them to an astrologer.
-See if they can figure it out.
-2. Visit 5 astrologers in your city, or across the country.
-Don't give them any information.
+- Visit 5 astrologers in your city, or across the country.
+Don't give them information.
 Ask for it.
-See how correct, and aligned with each other their predictions turn out.
+See how correct, and aligned with each other are their predictions.

 Let's take a look at the mathematical aspect of this so-called "science" which claims to heavily depend on math.